While visiting colleges in Maine with Meadow, Tony meets an old acquaintance. Carmela and Father Phil grow closer back at home.

 A STAND-ALONE EPISODE THAT DOESN’T STAND ALONE

 “College” is widely regarded as one of the definitive “stand-alone” episodes of TV history.
 And this is understandable, considering how self-contained its drama and action seem – someone who’s never seen another episode of The Sopranos could certainly become engrossed in this cinematic hour.
 At the same time, however, it is also true that the episode doesn’t really stand alone.
 In the essay, “The new serial television narrative: The Sopranos and Relay Race Structure,” Ilaria Bisteghi focuses on three sequential episodes—“Meadowlands,” “College” and “Pax Soprana”—to “explain how the ‘relay race structure’ functions continuously swinging between continuity and rupture, thus opening interstices through which new elements can filter in and widen the plot.”
-Bisteghi notes, for example, that Carmela threatened to leave Tony in “Meadowlands” if he quit therapy.
-But after becoming suspicious of Tony and Melfi in “College,” Carmela talks to her priest in “Pax Soprana” of getting a divorce because of the therapy.
+Bisteghi notes that in “Meadowlands,” Carmela threatened to leave Tony if he quit therapy.
+But she becomes suspicious of Tony and Melfi’s relationship in “College,” and therefore talks to her priest in “Pax Soprana” of getting a divorce because of the therapy.
 Bisteghi’s essay is a bit more technical and media-studies jargony than my poor brain can handle (but interested readers can find the paper at Prof. David Lavery’s website); I only refer to it to make my larger point: connectivity is far too important in The Sopranos for David Chase to ever create a truly stand-alone episode within the series.
-Although Chase has himself cited the episode’s stand-alone nature as a reason why it ranks as one of his favorite hours, his deep commitment to connecting themes and storylines and other bits and pieces across the episodes (and the seasons) prevents “College” from being an unequivocally independent hour.
+Although Chase has himself cited the episode’s stand-alone nature as a reason why it ranks as one of his favorite hours, his deep commitment to connecting themes and storylines and other bits and pieces across the episodes and across the seasons prevents “College” from being an unequivocally independent hour.

 - There is a parallel here between Tony & drunk Meadow, and Carmela & drunk Father Phil.
 Tony just barely avoids being killed by Febby Petrullio as he escorts his drunken daughter back to her room; Carmela also dodges a bullet, so to speak, when Phil gets nauseous from the wine just as they’re about to kiss.